Brede Mette

 Brede Mette' or Bræ'e Mæt, is a Danish card game, originating in Funen for 2 or more players.
 It is reminiscent of the North Jutland game of Rakker.
 It has been played in Denmark since at least 1950.

 Cards

 The Jokers are removed from a standard 52-card Danish pattern pack.
 Aces are high, 2s are low.
 The highest card is the trump Ace.
-The Queen of Hearts cannot be beaten, only passed on or picked up.
+The Queen of Diamonds cannot be beaten, only passed on or picked up.